 "There are no set rules for what foods are best to fuel your body.
 That’s because we don’t eat nutrients, we eat food – and most foods contain a bit of everything.
 For example, oats are seen as a carbohydrate but they also contain protein and fat.
 To get a balance of nutrients in each meal, aim for a palm-sized portion of protein, a fistful of complex carbs (which take longer to digest) and two handfuls of veg, plus healthier fats such as a drizzle of olive oil or half an avocado."

 "Carbohydrates and protein are equally important if you’re exercising.
 Carbs provide energy, while protein helps to build and maintain muscle mass.
-If you’re marathon training, then carbohydrates are going to be more important in your diet than for most people, while if you’re lifting weights and keen to gain some muscle, you’ll need to focus on a higher protein intake.
-However, for most casual gymgoers, meals around workouts should contain that balanced combination of protein, carbs, healthy fats and fruit and veg."
+If you’re doing long runs, then carbohydrates are going to be more important in your diet than for most people, while if you’re lifting weights and keen to gain some muscle, you’ll need to focus on a higher protein intake.
+However, for most exercise fans, meals around workouts should contain that balanced combination of protein, carbs, healthy fats and fruit and veg."

 Get a boost